Depth analysis of variational quantum algorithms for heat equation: Ansatz tree approach

 For the matrix $A^{\prime-1}$, the analytic form $h_p$ is cumbersome and therefore is not amenable to an explicit analysis.
 Fig. \ref{Pauli_coefficient_of_inverted_matrix} shows the dependence of non-zero $\left|h_p\right|$ on the parameter $c$ (\ref{c_definition}).
 One can see, as far as the parameter $c$ growths the distribution of $\left|h_p\right|$ shrinks near zero values and only few non-vanishing $\left|h_p\right|$ contribute to $A^{\prime-1}_F$.
 We assume that this behaviour on the parameter $c$ is preserved with rising size of the matrix $A$.
 The ATA at each step selects a Pauli product with the largest in absolute value weight.
 Thus our conjecture is that the depth of the ATA tree can be upper bounded by the $d \leq poly(n)$, and the contribution of the Pauli products with a relatively small $\left|h_p\right|$ can be neglected without significant loss in the accuracy of the ATA solution,

 We note, that the matrix $A_{sol}^{ATA}$ is build for the specific $\ket{b}$ and thus is not in general the approximation of the inverse matrix $A^{\prime-1}$.

 Therefore, we solve the linear system (\ref{Ax=b}) with a finite accuracy.
-In order to analyze the convergence of the ATA, we limit the expansion of the Ansatz tree by the fidelity value 0.99 between the ATA solution and the exact numerical solution for matrix $A^\prime$.
+In order to analyze the convergence of the ATA, we limit the expansion of the ansatz tree by the fidelity value 0.99 between the ATA solution and the exact numerical solution for matrix $A^\prime$.
 Figure \ref{dependence_depth_n_qubits_fidelity99_ansatz_tree_approach} shows the dependence of the depth corresponding to the fidelity value 0.99 on the number of qubits (matrix size $A$).
-The graph is plotted on the $\log-\log$ scale, so any straight line indicates a polynomial dependence.
-One can see, that as the parameter $c$ increases, the exponential dependence turns into a polynomial one in accordance with our conjecture.
+One can see, that as the parameter $c$ increases, the exponential dependence turns into a constant one in accordance with our conjecture.

 The parameter $c$ is controllable through the grid sizes $\delta z$ and $\delta t$, see (\ref{c_definition}).
 However, choosing a very large parameter $c$ gives too tiny step in the temporal dimension and thus may lead to a loss in the computation speed.
-Thus, based on the results of numerical simulation, we can conclude that with the correct choice of the grid parameter $c$, it is possible to achieve a depth that is polynomial in the number of qubits and reaches a given accuracy.
+Thus, based on the results of numerical simulation, we can conclude that with the correct choice of the grid parameter $c$, it is possible to achieve a depth that is polynomial or even constant in the number of qubits and reaches a given accuracy.
 It follows from the estimate $\mathcal{O}(d^2n^4)$ that, for the polynomial depth, ATA exponentially outperforms the classical tridiagonal matrix algorithm whose complexity is estimated as $\mathcal{O}(2^n)$.